danlangford/5e/rules/Harvesting.md

 Whenever you go to use the part, first roll a single Hit Die from the source creature.
 On a 1, the part is destroyed and you take `1dHitDie` damage.
 Otherwise you are able to successfully use the part this time.

+>{{site.TODO}} discuss more about the different parts. what part of the stat blocks are useful and how to tone them down a bit

 ## Optionally

 You may opt to spend 1 hour with the creatures body prior to your check to help improve the odds of success.